Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Enabling Efficient High-Fidelity Readout

 The FNN discriminator used every time-bin element of the readout trace received from the qubits as an input feature, resulting in an input layer of 1000 neurons for a 1$\mu$s readout trace~\cite{Lienhard2022}.
 However, using such a neural network, non-idealities, such as the effects of crosstalk, can be mitigated to improve the combined readout accuracy for a frequency-multiplexed readout scheme.
 To retain the advantages offered by neural networks in mitigating readout crosstalk while reducing the amount of data used to discriminate the state of a qubit, we use a combination of a kernel for dimensionality reduction and a significantly smaller neural network for mitigating non-idealities.
 We call this design {\sc mf-nn}.

-MFs maximize the signal-to-noise ratio (SNR)~\cite{ryan2015tomography} for signals with linearly added Gaussian noise and in the absence of state transitions.
+MFs maximize the signal-to-noise ratio (SNR) for signals with linearly added Gaussian noise and in the absence of state transitions and have been shown to be optimal for single qubit readout~~\cite{ryan2015tomography} (see Appendix~A).
 Many experimental and commercial superconducting quantum computing systems utilize MFs for qubit-state discriminators~\cite{Bronn2017, presto, Crcoles2021}.
 As described below, MFs are straightforward in training and inexpensive to implement in hardware, making them ideal for dimensionality reduction with preserving features that maximize the separation between two classes.
 Note that a Matched Filter (also referred to as Linear Discriminant Analysis~\cite{turin1960introduction, bishop2006pattern}) is a lightweight supervised learning method that requires labeled data.

-\subheading{MF Training} The MF envelope is derived by computing the ratio of the mean and variance of the difference between the two classes, visualized in Figure~\ref{fig:design}(a).
+\subheading{MF Training} The readout signal is 2D (I and Q values) and varies with time.
+The MF envelope is derived by computing the ratio of the mean and variance of the difference between the two classes, visualized in Figure~\ref{fig:design}(a).
+A separate MF envelope is trained for both I and Q components of the readout signal but for brevity, we refer to both envelopes in the singular.
 Since this envelope is unique for every qubit, the number of envelopes that need to be trained for readout scales linearly with the number of qubits.
-Furthermore, MF's training overhead is significantly lower than the baseline FNN, making \ours~agile and efficient.
+MF's training overhead is significantly lower than the baseline FNN, making \ours~agile and efficient.

-\subheading{MF Inference} The MF output is essentially a dot product between the trained envelope and the trace being discriminated.
+\subheading{MF Inference} The MF output is essentially a dot product between the trained envelope $env$ and the demodulated trace $Tr$ being discriminated.
+For both I and Q components, the result of the matched filter is thus $\sum_{j \in I,Q}\sum_{t=0}^{T}env_j(t).Tr(t)$, where $T$ is the readout duration.
+Since the envelopes of both I and Q components are summed together, the final result is a single scalar value.
 The MF operation can be implemented in hardware using inexpensive multiply-and-accumulate (MAC) units, as shown in Figure~\ref{fig:design}(b).